afragen/git-updater/README.md

         "success": true
     }

 And our plugin is updated!
-The messages that are shown are those that otherwise would be shown in the Wordpress admin interface.
-The full list of attributes accepted by the REST API service is shown here:
+The messages displayed are those that otherwise would be displayed in the non-shiny WordPress admin interface.
+The full list of attributes accepted by this REST API service is shown here:

 * __key__ - The key as displayed on the Remote Management tab.
 The key passed to the endpoint in the api call must match the key stored on the system.
-* __plugin__ - Specify this to update a particular plugin.
-The plugin should be specified using only the name of the plugin as it is known to the system, not the remote repo.
+* __plugin__ - Specify this to update a plugin.
+This is the plugin's slug.
 * __theme__ - Specify this to update a theme.
+This is the theme's slug.
 * __committish__ - Specify a particular tag, branch or commit for the update.
 If nothing is specified, it defaults to "master".
 * __tag__ - An alias for the committish attribute.